Austin Riley Preview, Player Props: Braves vs. Cubs

 Austin Riley At The Plate

-- Riley has had an RBI in 60 games this season (39.0%), including 24 multi-RBI outings (15.6%).
-He has also driven home three or more of his team's runs in nine contests.
+- Riley has an RBI in 60 of 155 games this year, with multiple RBI in 24 of them.
+He has also driven in three or more of his team's runs in nine contests.

-- He has scored in 82 games this year, with multiple runs 26 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.